Today's Best Tech Deals

 A worthwhile purchase

-Not everyone needs PowerDVD in any of its forms.
+Not everyone needs PowerDVD.
 There are plenty of free alternatives, including VLC, Media Player Classic, Windows Video, and more.
 But PowerDVD is the only Windows software (there is no MacOS version) that can play virtually any type of video, including copy-protected commercial Ultra HD Blu-ray discs, 3D video, 360 video, and more.

 And for videophiles, PowerDVD’s ability to transform older and less-pristine video into something far more pleasant to watch makes it a must-have.
 Good stuff from Cyberlink.